geohackweek/nDarrays/_episodes/02-xarray-architecture.md

 - "learning the xarray data model"
 - "selection and subsetting of array datasets using labeled indexing"
 keypoints:
-- "xarray is build on the NetCDF data model"
+- "xarray is build on the netCDF data model"
 - "xarray has two main data structures: DataArray and Dataset"
 - "DataArrays store the multi-dimensional arrays"
 - "Datasets are the multi-dimensional equivalent of a Pandas dataframe"